cloudmesh/cloudmesh-manual/docs-source/source/installation/install.rst

 However if you do not use MongoDB, you can also uninstall it and then follw our easy install guide.

-To unsinstall, please terminate and delete the MongoDB service.
+To uninstall, please terminate and delete the MongoDB service.
 Run as administrator in cms

 .. code:: bash

     sc delete MongoDB

-Please google for deatils on how to uninstall, and communicate them to us so we can include them into this manual.
-Typically, click on the `.msi` that you used to install it snad initialte the uninstall process.
+Please google for details on how to uninstall, and communicate them to us so we can include them into this manual.
+Typically, click on the `.msi` that you used to install it and initiate the uninstall process.

-Instalation
+Installation
 ^^^^^^^^^^^

 First, you will need to install a ``cloudmesh.yaml`` file, if you have not